lachlanchen/eca/README.md

 # Eigen Analysis

-A Python package for Eigencomponent Analysis (ECA) and Unsupervised Eigencomponent Analysis (UECA) for classification and clustering tasks.
-ECA is a quantum theory-inspired linear model that provides interpretable feature-to-class mappings through eigencomponents.
+A Python package for Eigen-component Analysis (ECA) and Unsupervised Eigen-component Analysis (UECA) for classification and clustering tasks.
+ECA is a quantum theory-inspired linear model that provides interpretable feature-to-class mappings through eigen-components.

 ## Features